 Keep your plant in a place that gets moderate to bright indirect light.
 When grown outdoors, the plant can be kept in partial shade.
 Take care to keep the plant out of direct sunlight, which can damage the leaves and kill your plant.

-An ideal temperature range for kangaroo paw fern is between 60 and 90 degrees.
+An ideal temperature range for kangaroo paw fern is between 60 and 70 degrees.
 Make sure to keep your plant in a place far from heaters, stoves, and the dry, blowing air of your ventilation system.
+If you notice rotting roots, you're likely overwatering, while drooping leaves can indicate underwatering.

 Kangaroo paw fern grows best in an environment with high to moderate humidity, which makes it an excellent bathroom plant.
 You can also add humidity around your plant by grouping it with other plants in a small room to create a microclimate with higher moisture or by running a humidifier nearby.